domsinclair/vtlgen/assets/help/customise.md

 - Decide on the number of Orders that you want to create (we'll say 150 for this example)
 - Add custom generation for the Field names productid and orderid when generating the OrderDetails rows.

-Within the vtl_faker controller file you will find the following function
+Within the vtlgen controller file you will find the following function (located in the Customisable Functions region at the bottom of the controller)

 ```php
  /**